abynxv/Ride-Sharing-API/README.md

 > ## Development Status

 This branch contains ongoing development for real-time ride tracking,matching ride requests and permission classes.
-Updates and implementations are in progress and will be completed soon.
+Updates and implementations are in progress.

 ## API Endpoints